-VERBUND ("the Issuer", "the Company") commissioned ISS-Corporate to assist with its Green Bond by assessing four core elements to determine the sustainability quality of the instrument:
+VERBUND ("the Issuer", "the Company") commissioned ISS-Corporate to assist with its Green Bonds by assessing four core elements to determine the sustainability quality of the instrument:

-- 1. VERBUND's Integrated Green Financing Framework (as of May 3, 2024) benchmarked against the International Capital Market Association's (ICMA) Green Bond Principles (GBP) and, on a "best effort" basis1, the EU Taxonomy-aligned "Renewable Energy" and "Energy efficiency" project categories against the European Green Bond Standard (EU GBS) (as of October 2023)2. - 2.
-The Selection criteria whether the project categories contribute positively to the United Nations Sustainable Development Goals (UN SDGs) and how they perform against proprietary issuance-specific key performance indicators (KPIs) (See Annex 1). - 3.
-The alignment of the project categories with the EU Taxonomy on a best-efforts basis3 whether the nominated project categories are aligned with the EU Taxonomy Technical Screening Criteria (including Substantial Contribution to Climate Change Mitigation Criteria and Do No Significant Harm Criteria) and Minimum Safeguards requirements as included in the EU Taxonomy Climate Delegated Act (June 2023)4. - 4.
-Consistency of the Green Bond with VERBUND's Sustainability Strategy drawing on the key sustainability objectives and priorities defined by the Issuer.
+- VERBUND's Integrated Green Financing Framework (as of Apr.
+7, 2025) benchmarked against the International Capital Market Association's (ICMA) Green Bond Principles (GBP). - 2.
+The Eligibility criteria whether the project categories contribute positively to the United Nations Sustainable Development Goals (UN SDGs) and how they perform against proprietary issuance-specific key performance indicators (KPIs) (See Annex 1). - 3.
+The alignment of the project categories with the EU Taxonomy based on ISS-Corporate's methodology1 - whether the nominated project categories are aligned with the EU Taxonomy Technical Screening Criteria (including Substantial Contribution to Climate Change Mitigation Criteria and Do No Significant Harm Criteria) and Minimum Safeguards requirements as included in the EU Taxonomy Climate Delegated Act (June 2023).2 - 4.
+Consistency of the Green Bonds with VERBUND's Sustainability Strategy drawing on the key sustainability objectives and priorities defined by the Issuer.